 The Walters Art Museum

-The Walters Art Museum was born from the private collections of two men, William T. Walters and his son, Henry.
-During the 19th and early 20th centuries, they collected a diverse range of objects from around the world, whether ancient Roman sarcophagi or contemporary European paintings.
-Together, they amassed nearly 22,000 works of art, building the foundation for the museum's collections.
-As early as 1874, William Walters opened his residence on Mount Vernon Place for public viewing of his collections.
-His son purchased several other properties in the same neighborhood, with a view to establishing a permanent art gallery.
+The Walters Art Museum originated from the private collections of William T. Walters and his son, Henry.
+From the 19th to the early 20th centuries, they collected a diverse range of objects, encompassing ancient Roman sarcophagi contemporary European paintings, and much in between, amassing nearly 22,000 objects and works of art.
+As early as 1874, William Walters opened his Baltimore residence for public viewing of his collections.
+His son purchased several other properties with the goal of establishing a permanent art gallery.
 Upon his death in 1931, Henry Walters bequeathed the core of his collection to the City of Baltimore “for benefit of the public.”
-In 1934, The Walters Art Gallery was briefly reopened so that visitors could view the original installations before it was closed and transformed into a modern public museum.
-The museum was closed once again in 1998 in order to complete a renovation of the entire facility.
-Three years later, it reopened as the Walters Art Museum, with 39 newly refurbished galleries and an extended suite of public spaces.
-Beginning in the fall of 2006, both the Walters Art Museum and the Baltimore Museum of Art instituted a free admission policy, made possible by grants from the City of Baltimore and Baltimore County.
+In 2000, The Walters Art Gallery was renamed The Walters Art Museum to better express its public mission.
+With grants from the City of Baltimore and Baltimore county, the Museum instituted a free admission policy both for general access and special exhibitions.